hemingteng/ReDiscovery/README.md

 How to install (v3.0 and later)
 ----------

 Note: Version 3.0 and later came with a new features and a lot of code rework.
-One thing that really changed from version 2.0 was that Redatasense will use an MySQL database as backend to save and store the results from Data Discovery.
+One thing that really changed from version 2.0 was that ReDiscovery will use an MySQL database as backend to save and store the results from Data Discovery.

 1) Install software